p0las/blackheath_website/content/before-you-fly/blackheath-west-site-guide.md

 [![Blackheath Site sign](/img/blackheath-site-guide-sign-small.jpg)](/img/blackheath-site-guide-sign.jpg)

 Please read the information either when on site or before you arrive (you can click on the image above for a readable version).
-Some of this information, including more detail about the Landing Zone is also highlighted on our page about [taking care of our sites]({{< ref "./taking-care-of-our-sites" >}}).
+Some of this information, including more detail about the Landing Zone, is also highlighted on our page about [taking care of our sites]({{< ref "./taking-care-of-our-sites" >}}).

 ## SAFA Site Appraisal